2023 Abu Dhabi Open

 The 2023 Mubadala Abu Dhabi Open was a professional women's tennis tournament played on outdoor hard courts.
 It was the second edition of the tournament as a WTA 500 event on the 2023 WTA Tour.
 It took place at the Zayed Sports City International Tennis Centre in Abu Dhabi, from 6 to 12 February 2023.
-The tournament returns to the WTA Tour after two years due to the suspension of St. Petersburg Ladies' Trophy as a result of the Russian invasion of Ukraine.
+The tournament returned to the WTA Tour after two years due to the suspension of St. Petersburg Ladies' Trophy as a result of the Russian invasion of Ukraine.